-The circus flashback itself is a reference to Dick Grayson, the original Robin in the comics.
-This is in line with a previous reference to the circus in the original Teen Titans series when Raven entered Robin's mind, suggesting that the Robin in the show is the DC Animated version of Grayson.
+The circus flashback itself is a reference to Robin's backstory.
+This is in line with a previous reference to the circus in the original Teen Titans series when Raven entered Robin's mind.
 It should be noted that the episode baits viewers who know this into predicting that Robin stopped relaxing after his parents were killed just like in the comics, only to reveal that it's because the animals kept stealing his stuff.

-In "Laundry Day", one of Cyborg's bodies is shaped like one of the Voltron lions in leg mode.
+One of Cyborg's bodies is shaped like one of the Voltron lions in leg mode.
 Another one is DCAU's Brainiac ("too brainy").

 When Beast Boy uses a vacuum to suck up Cyborg's soul, the music resembles the Ghostbusters theme.

 Starfire's dress-making skills and the end result is a lot like what the character Giselle does for a hobby in Enchanted.

 When the suits start attacking, Robin's and Raven's suits slack off and dance to the "Yeah!
 Woo!" loop.

 "La Larva de Amor" has several during the milk mustache contest, such as Robin becoming Mario, Raven becoming Gandalf and Beast Boy becoming Chewbacca, complete with Bowcaster.
 Also, Cyborg resembles B.A.
 Baracus.

 Of the many references to other DC characters in the series, perhaps the most potentially impactful on the story was Beast Boy finding a Green Lantern ring in the couch at the start of "La Larva de Amor".
 Of course, as he was looking for something else, he tossed it aside.